-You have the right to get information from the Internet. radio, television, newspapers, books and other sources.
-Adults should make sure the information is not harmful.
-Governments should make sure you can get information from lots of different sources, in a language that you understand.
+You have the right to get information from the Internet, radio, television, newspapers, books and other sources.

+Adults should make

-You have the right 18 to be raised by your parent(s) or a quardian.
+You have the right to be raised by your parent(s) or a guardian.
 All your parents or guardians should always consider what is best for you.
 Governments should help them when needed.